sttz/trimmer-extras/Docs/manual/bundled/build_settings.md

 ### Scenes

 The list of scenes to include in the build.
-Leave this emtpy to use the default list set in Unity's Build Settings.
+Leave this empty to use the default list set in Unity's Build Settings.